Advertiser Disclosure

 4. FormalWill

 FormalWill is a top online resource for estate planning and wills.
-It was founded by a Canadian lawyer passionate about the topic, so the company not only offers services to create your own online will, but also provides Power of Attorney, Personal Directive, and Pet Wills.
+Founded by a passionate Canadian lawyer, the company also offers services to create your own online will, but also provides Power of Attorney, Personal Directive, and Pet Wills.

 It also provides a library of informational articles and other estate planning documents so you can build knowledge.

-• Cost: Wills start at $59, including tax
+- Cost: Basic wills start at $79, including tax

 What is a Will?